Local Explanations via Necessity and Sufficiency: Unifying Theory and Practice: A Unifying Framework

 \begin{defn}[Probability of Necessity] The probability that $c$ is a necessary factor for outcome $y$ is given by:

 The probability that factor set $\factorset = \{c_1, \dots, c_k\}$ is necessary for $y$ is given by:

 \end{defn}

 \begin{remark} These probabilities can be likened to the ``precision'' (positive predictive value) and ``recall'' (true positive rate) of a (hypothetical) classifier that predicts whether $f(\bm{z}) = y$ based on whether $c(\bm{z}) = 1$.
 By examining the confusion matrix of this classifier, one can define other related quantities, e.g. the true negative rate $P(c(\bm{z}) = 0|f(\bm{z}) \neq y)$ and the negative predictive value $P(f(\bm{z}) \neq y|c(\bm{z}) = 0)$, which are contrapositive transformations of our proposed measures.
-We can recover these values exactly via $PS(1 - c, 1 - y)$ and $PN(1 - c, 1 - y)$, respectively. \end{remark}
+We can recover these values exactly via $PS(1 - c, 1 - y)$ and $PN(1 - c, 1 - y)$, respectively.
+When necessity and sufficiency are defined as probabilistic inversions (rather than conversions), such transformations are impossible. \end{remark}